factorhouse/kpow-streams-agent/README.md

 ### Single v Multi-Cluster kPow

-In the case of kPow managing a single Kafka Cluster you can reuse the properties from your Kafka Streams application to create your StreamsRegisty.
+When managing a single Kafka Cluster you can reuse the properties from your Kafka Streams application to create your StreamsRegisty.
 This is because the kPow internal topic `___oprtr_snapshot_compute` is guaranteed to reside in the same cluster that your Kafka Streams application connects to.

-In the case of kPow managing multiple Kafka Clusters, the kPow internal topic `___oprtr_snapshot_compute` resides in your **primary cluster**, that is the first cluster in your kPow configuration.
+When managing multiple Kafka Clusters you must configure your StreamsRegistry to produce snapshots to the **primary** Cluster that contains the internal kPow snapshot topics.
+This is the first cluster in your kPow configuration.

-### Single-Cluster kPow + Streams Registry
+### Single-Cluster kPow

 Reuse your Kafka Streams `Properties` to create your StreamsRegistry.